COMMON HURDLES!

 Do you use traditional joints?

-Do use American white oak?
+Do you use American white oak?

 No. This is widely used in furniture imported from Eastern Europe and the Far East and is a cheaper, bland and inferior version of character English/French oak (Quercus robur).